ZurückJournalWeiter

 MG

 Stop.
 Now.
 Stop.
 The whole world.
 Everyone individually.
-Regardless of who did what.
-Regardless of who was what.
-Regardless of who is where.
+No matter who did what.
+No matter who was what.
+No matter who is where.
 Now.
 From now on you only take care of the people you love.
-Who truly matter to you.
-Who are close to your heart.
+Who are really important to you.
+Who lie in your heart.
 You only do what gives you a task, what gives you a feeling.
 Where you feel at home.
 You only do what in every moment of your being creates a feeling of your being.
 And if that is always the case — then you are in every moment.
 And if you are that, then you are everything.
 Full speed ahead.

-Only those who know can let go — and only those who let go become free.
+Only those who know can let go — and only those who let go will be free.

-This interview exclusively reproduces personal opinions, assessments, experiential values and convictions of Mathias Gottwald.
-All perspectives expressed are subjective viewpoints without claim to completeness or general validity.
-The personal practices and methods described do not replace medical, therapeutic, psychological, legal or financial professional advice.
-No liability is accepted for decisions made on the basis of this content.
+This interview exclusively reflects personal opinions, assessments, experiences and convictions of Mathias Gottwald.
+All expressed perspectives are subjective viewpoints without claim to completeness or general validity.
+The described personal practices and methods do not replace medical, therapeutic, psychological, legal or financial professional advice.
+No liability is assumed for decisions made based on these contents.
 Owner and publisher: GOTT WALD Holding LLC, Tbilisi, Georgia.

 KS